 Screens are the solution

-First of all, what are Solar Screens?
-Solar/Insect Screens are designed to leave your view intact and move independently from your doors.
+First of all, what are solar screens?
+Solar screens and insect screens are designed to leave your view intact and move independently from your doors.
 They blur the barrier between indoor and outdoor spaces, whilst deflecting solar energy and blocking the insects from getting inside.
 Phantom Screens come in a variety of different mesh types, blocking 55%-100% of UV rays, so you can choose which is best for you in terms of privacy, solar reflection, and visibility.

 Screens are growing in popularity for their performance flexibility and for their low impact on interior design.
 Retractable, recessed screens don’t interfere with architectural design because they disappear almost completely from view when not in use.